gdiaz384/py3TranslateLLM/README.md

             - To parse the text file in a more complicated way, use [py3AnyText2Spreadsheet](//github.com/gdiaz384/py3AnyText2Spreadsheet).
     1. The process to translate the rawText column in `mainSpreadsheet` using a particular translation engine begins.
 Examples: koboldcpp, deepl_api_free, deepl_api_pro, deepl_web, py3translationServer, sugoi.
         1. If a paragraph is present in `cache.xlsx`, it is translated using the cache file and the translation process skips to step 7/step g.
-        1. If present, `characterNamesDictionary` is considered and replacements are performed.
+        1. If present, `revertAfterTranslationDictionary` is considered and replacements are performed.
         1. If present, `preTranslationDictionary` is considered and replacements are performed.
         1. The paragraph is submitted to the translation engine.
-        1. If present, `characterNamesDictionary` is considered to revert certain changes.
+        1. If present, `revertAfterTranslationDictionary` is considered to revert certain changes.
         1. The untranslated line and the translated line are added to the `cache.xlsx` file as a pair.
         1. If present, `postTranslationDictionary` is considered to alter the translation further.
         1. The translated paragraph is then written to `mainSpreadsheet` in the column specified by the current translation engine.